 Causes of head injury:

 There can be numerous causes of head injury.
-The most common injuries occur due to accidents of an automobile, bikes, or while crossing roads.
+The most common injuries occur due to accidents in automobiles, on bikes, or while crossing roads.
 Likewise, you may experience a head injury when you fall or when you are playing sports.
-Generally, these injuries are caused due to blow to the head.
+Generally, these injuries are caused due to blows to the head.
 On the other hand, some head injuries occur due to violence or child abuse––head shaken.
+In all cases, early treatment is crucial, therefore keeping small travel kits in the car for administering first aid in an emergency when you are out and about could be a wise move.

 Types of Head Injuries: